Syncing 10,000 leads/mo? GET A DEMO

 • Display ads: Serve ads on relevant websites using eye-catching images and ad copy.

-• Video ads: Run an ad campaign on YouTube or on websites and apps that use Google video partners.
+• Video ads: Run an ad campaign on YouTube or on websites and apps that use Google Video Partners.

 • Shopping ads: Create product-focused ad campaigns that show up at the top of the search results.